Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---

+### Grab your chains requirements before starting

+Things you should question is:

+- *Is my chain gonna transfer just the native token? is my chain going to receive several assets?*

+- *Is my chain going to allow the free execution?
+Maybe for some parachains/relay chain?*

+- *Is my chain a 20 byte account chain? a 32 byte account chain?*

+- *How will my chain accept fee payment?
+In one asset? in several?*

 ### Configuring asset-transactors with xcm-builder
 Asset transactors define how we are going to withdraw and deposit assets.
 What we set in here depends heavily on what do we want our chain to be able to transfer: